 The open warehouse

-With conjoining spaces providing a myriad of opportunities, the venue’s second-biggest arena, Concourse, will offer free-to-attend community events, food markets, record fairs, retail exhibitions, car shows and much more.
+With conjoining spaces providing a myriad of opportunities, the venue’s second-biggest arena, Concourse offers free-to-attend community events, food markets, record fairs, retail exhibitions, car shows and much more.
 With a capacity of 3,200 standing, one side of the warehouse space is now completely exposed to the outdoors, allowing natural light to illuminate the pillared unique interior.

 The intimate hub

-Comprising of two railway arches, Archive provides a more intimate performance space and will also be offering low-cost rehearsal and studio spaces.
+Comprising of three railway arches, Archive provides a more intimate performance space and will also be offering low-cost rehearsal and studio spaces.

 The roof-top destination